freeCodeCamp/arcade-mode/README.md

 ## Quick start
   1. Clone this repository using `git clone https://github.com/freeCodeCamp/arcade-mode.git`
-  2. Run `npm install` to install depedencies
+  2. Run `npm install` to install dependencies
   3. Run `npm start` and see the example app at http://localhost:8080